Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 A few things to think about when typing collections in Python.

-1) "Be conservative in what you send, be liberal in what you accept." - The Robustness Principle

-   In other words, we should aim to be lenient in the types we accept as a parameter because this allows for more flexibility for the caller, e.g. accepting an `Iterable` (where appropriate) allows for more possible types to be passed (list, tuple, dict, etc.) than just specifying a `List`.
-On the other hand, we should aim to be specific in what we say we return - it's more helpful to specify concrete types which a user can reason about than abstract types.
+1) We should aim to be lenient in the types we accept as a parameter because this allows for more flexibility for the caller, e.g. accepting an `Iterable` (where appropriate) allows for more possible types to be passed (list, tuple, dict, etc.) than just specifying a `List`.
+For return types, since we support APIs which are expected to evolve over time, it is also helpful to return more flexible types.
+So long as our return type adheres to a given protocol, we are more likely to not break our user's code.

 2) It can be more useful to consider the set of supported operations as the defining characteristic of a type.
    [Structural subtyping](https://en.wikipedia.org/wiki/Structural_type_system) is what supports duck typing in